openclimatefix/nowcasting_alerts_cron/README.md

 The repo [nowcasting_alerts](https://github.com/openclimatefix/nowcasting_alerts) contains the main Remix application for managing alerts.
 But Cloudflare Pages does not support ScheduledEvents (cron).
 So this separate repo houses cron worker functions.
 Learn more at https://developers.cloudflare.com/workers/runtime-apis/scheduled-event/

-It checks for a deviation in the PV_Live and Nowcasting forecasts, and sends a webhook to all configured alerts if there is.

 We use [npm workspaces](https://docs.npmjs.com/cli/v8/using-npm/workspaces) (npm version 7+) to manage multiple `package.json` files (a separate package is required for each Cloudflare Worker).

+# Workers

+## deviation

+Checks for a deviation in the PV_Live and Nowcasting forecasts, and sends a webhook to all configured alerts if there is.

+## daily_max

+Runs every morning at 7am UTC and finds the highest forecast for the day, and sends it as a webhook to all configured alerts.

-## Running locally
+# Running locally

 ```
 npm i